 What is 26 Rounds?

 26 Rounds is a grueling yet bonding experience in which participants fight 26 rounds of boxing, kickboxing, BJJ, wrestling or bag rounds.
 The premier event on March 26th, 2017 raised $4,600; well over the goal of $2,600.
 In 2018, five martial arts schools have committed to each raise $2,600 and Karen is focused on signing up more.

 Watch the video below to see 26 Rounds in action!

 Who does this benefit?

-The Epilepsy Foundation of Northern California’s “Camp Coelho” Summer Camp.
+26 Rounds supports the Epilepsy Foundation of Northern California’s “Camp Coelho” Summer Camp.
 This unique medically supervised camp gives youth with epilepsy the opportunity to have a sleepaway camp experience.
-This is taken for granted by most kids but is something that might not otherwise be available to them.
-Kids have the opportunity to try a wide variety of activities in a safe, respectful environment, meeting other kids just like them, have their first time away from home & build a sense of understanding and lasting friendship.
+This is taken for granted by most kids but is something that might not otherwise be available to kids with epilepsy.
+Campers have the opportunity to try a wide variety of activities in a safe, respectful environment, meet other kids just like them, have their first time away from home & build a sense of understanding and lasting friendship.